RadekVyM/SimpleToolkit/README.md

 #### Implementation details

-The `ContentButton` class is inherited from .NET MAUI `ContentView` control.
-The `ContentButton` has these events in addition to `ContentView`s events and properties:
+The `ContentButton` class is inherited from the .NET MAUI `ContentView` control. `ContentButton` has these events in addition to `ContentView`s events and properties:

 - `Clicked` - an event that fires when the button is clicked
 - `Pressed` - an event that fires when the button is pressed